 Why do Muslim charities generally attend to the needs

-Neither has the Islamic community ever been particularly keen on
+Neither is the Islamic community particularly keen on

 disaster relief, even for Muslim victims.
 This is because the Quran